juanedlio/district_map/README.md

 Using the tool is simple.
 Begin entering address into search bar and choose an autocomplete option.
 Choose grade level of child.
 Click `Check Location` and the results will be displayed beneath the address form.

 ## To Add Addresses/Schools
-Boundaries use the following format:
+Boundaries use the following format below and make sure they're all lowercase letters!
 ```
 {
     "low": Number, // The starting address number